iamNoah1/serverless-hello-world/README.md

 # Serverless hello world
 This is an example hello world api created with the serverless framework that runs on AWS Lambda.

 ## Prerequisites

 * You have made you AWS access and secret key available through a provided method, like storing them in the ~/.aws/credentials file or export them into environment variables
 * You need to install Node.js  with a minimum version of 6.5.0
 * Then you need to install the serverless CLI with `sudo npm install -g serverless`
-* `npm install`

 ## Deploy

 * `serverless deploy -v`

 ## Test

 Now you could invoke the Lambda with `serverless invoke -f hello -l` if everything went fine